 - News on relevant developments in health and science

-There are certain clinical aspects of health that may naturally overlap into some of these discussions, for example, a discussion about lifestyle may have specific considerations for women living with a particular condition or experiencing a certain symptom.
+There are certain clinical aspects of health that may naturally overlap into some of these discussions, for example, a discussion about lifestyle may have specific considerations for people living with a particular condition or experiencing a certain symptom.
 Some conditions and topics have an intrinsic and inseparable overlap between ‘medical’ and ‘non-medical’ factors, for example, sexual health is significantly emotional and is directly linked to socio-political issues, including reproductive justice.

 It is our policy to include comment from a qualified medical professional where a piece includes discussion of a medical topic, question, or concern.
 Each professional's credentials will be listed in the piece.